 If the market is dictating that sales professionals make 50,000 per year and you start your employees off at 35,000, you can believe that your employees will be ready to leave at the first offer that comes by.
 In today’s world employees are always willing to entertain new conversations and with reductions in force (layoffs) happening at the drop of the hat, employees are always willing to listen to new opportunities.
 But, if you compensate your employee well, it will take a lot for them to make a move.
 By starting them off at a significantly lower salary than other companies in the area, you are only giving them a reason to make a move that much quicker.

 2) You are getting the bottom 10%, not the top 10%:

-If the average web developer with 5 years experience in your geographic area is making 60,000 per year and your developer happily accepts 35,000 with no questions asked, that should raise some red flags.
+If the average web developer with 5 years of experience in your geographic area is making 60,000 per year and your developer happily accepts 35,000 with no questions asked, that should raise some red flags.
 Why do they not have other competing offers?
-Unless your position is super niche it’s safe to assume that the candidate you are interviewing is interviewing elsewhere.
+Unless your position is the super niche it’s safe to assume that the candidate you are interviewing is interviewing elsewhere.